Shubham-Rasal/HashMind/README.md

 # HashMind
-Decentralized Marketplace for crowd-sourced, AI-agents for all things finance.
+Decentralized Marketplace for crowd-sourced AI-agents for literally anything.

 We're creating an AI-powered investment advisor marketplace.
 Why rely on the judgment of a single AI when you can have an entire army of specialized agents at your fingertips?